chenshuo/tcpip-study/docs/profile.md

 In short, sending data through TCP is faster than calculating SHA1 locally.

+Rx is more expensive, it uses about 2x CPU cycles than Tx.

 ## Tx path

 Profile taken on Debian bullseye (testing, pre-release 11) w/ kernel 5.6.14.